-meeting the objectives it defines.
-The Officer Joint Professional Military Education objectives are designed to produce officers fully capable of serving as leaders or staff officers at the operational level of war.
+meeting the outcomes it defines.
+The Officer Joint Professional Military Education outcomes are designed to produce officers fully capable of serving as leaders or staff officers at the operational level of war.

-The OPMEP Service Intermediate-Level College (ILC) Joint Learning Area objectives are presented in Appendix A to highlight the linkage between the CDE JMO competencies and the joint learning areas prescribed by the CJCS.
-This syllabus also lists the Naval War College (NWC) learning objectives to be addressed in each session.
+The OPMEP Service Intermediate-Level College (ILC) Joint Learning Area (JLA) objectives are presented in Appendix A to highlight the linkage between them, the NWC Program Learning Outcomes (PLOs), and the CDE JMO Course Learning Outcomes (CLOs).
+Each syllabus session also lists the Naval War College (NWC) learning objectives to be addressed in that session.